jz-fun/jz-fun.github.io/_pages/about.md

   - /about.html
 ---
 Welcome to Zhuo's Lab!
 This lab is called Efficient Machine Learning Lab.
 We have and will focus on developing novel and efficient learning algoritms for both：
-- **artificial intelligence** (e.g. LLMs, Diffusion models, Optimization Algorithms ...) and，
+- **Artificial Intelligence** (e.g. LLMs, Diffusion models, Optimization Algorithms ...) and，
-- **theoretical machine learning** (e.g. Variational Inference, Stein's method, Gaussian processes ...) problems!
+- **Theoretical Machine Learning** (e.g. Variational Inference, Stein's method, Gaussian processes ...) problems!

 Zhuo Sun is a tenure-track Assistant Professor in the School of Statistics and Data Science at the Shanghai University of Finance and Economics, starting from July 2025.